 I went to the gym and hit the treadmill, the elliptical, the weights—that should get the ideas churning.

 Came back to the apartment.
-Wrote a couple words.
+Wrote a couple of words.
 Deleted them.
 Stared at the screen.
 Nothing.
 Just that annoying, blinking cursor.

 A walk might help.